 To get the best experience in QuickBooks, make sure you’re using TLS 1.2.
 We'll tell you about it and how it affects system requirements for QuickBooks Desktop.

-TLS 1.2 is an internet security protocol, that’s quickly becoming an industry security standard.
+TLS 1.2 is an Internet security protocol that’s quickly becoming an industry security standard.
 To provide greater security and stability, all connections used by QuickBooks Desktop to access Intuit services need to meet certain system requirements.
-If these are not met, it affects services that include but are not limited to the following:
+If not met, affected services may include the following:

-- All connected services such as payroll, payments, online banking, etc
+- All connected services such as payroll, payments, and online banking.

 - QuickBooks Desktop activation on a new computer

 - Password reset tool

-- Services that require Intuit account credentials like My apps, secure webmail, contributed reports, etc.
+- Services that require Intuit account credentials like My apps, secure webmail, and contributed reports.